cvbate/NYCAirQuality/README.md

         - t-test
 [] update analysis to include parks and quiza evi
 [] make nicer maps for rasters
+[] update analysis to account for change in code
 ##### For Assignment 1 Due 04/12/24 5pm EST

 1. Find and Process Geospatial Data (10 Points)